-MAY TIDINGS: Celebrate spring with centuries old tradition
+MAY DAY TIDINGS: Celebrate spring with centuries old traditions from around the world

 - Christene Meyers